-Goolwa, Hindmarsh Island and the Coorong/Murray mouth are enjoying a similar renaissance…. the paddle wheelers and steam trains are still prominent, but easily share their digs with an award-winning modern whiskey distillery, the funkiest markets on the peninsula… and nearby venues Hectors and the Wharf Barrel Wine Shed – often featuring live music.
+Goolwa, Hindmarsh Island and the Coorong/Murray mouth are enjoying a similar renaissance…. the paddle wheelers and steam trains are still prominent, but easily share their digs with an award-winning modern whiskey distillery, the funkiest markets on the peninsula… and nearby venues such as Hectors and the Wharf Barrel Wine Shed – often featuring live music.

-Slow food is great food… Cittaslow, smoke-offs, cockles (pippies internationally) and nearby producers of beef, pork, lamb and gardens are enjoying a great resurgence.
+Slow food is great food… Cittaslow, smoke-offs, cockles (pippies internationally) and nearby producers of beef, pork, lamb and veggies are enjoying a great resurgence.
 So too, the massive bird feeding events out front are a testament to the returning health of the ecosystem.

 Jamie and Trudy are also renewing long time relationships – Jamie’s grandmother Dr McLeay was a prolific author with a deep love of the region and a special relationship with the Ngarrindjeri people.
 Her book “River’s End” is a valued collection of stories of the changing fortunes of the busy little town of Goolwa.
 As a kid, Jamie and his brothers learnt to swim, fish, milk cows and entertain in this special place.